it-a-me/mcpelauncher-wiki/src/troubleshooting/index.md

     the launcher, press the gear icon and then check for updates
 -   Flatpak `sudo flatpak update`

-If your launcher is too old or you can\'t find these buttons, you may need manually download a newer AppImage (Linux) or MacOS binary.
+If your launcher is too old or you can't find these buttons, you may need manually download a newer AppImage (Linux) or MacOS binary.

 ### MacOS X Catalina